 Investments represent amounts placed in investment portfolios with the District and a financial institution, consisting of certificates of deposit, US treasury bonds, money market funds, and State of Florida State Board of Administration (SBA) accounts primarily in Florida PRIME, formerly know as the Local Government Trust Fund Investment Pool.
 The Foundation reports these investments at fair value as determined by the District.
 Realized gains or losses, which are included in other revenues in the accompanying financial statements, represent the net increase or decrease in the Foundation's investment with the District and the financial institution.
 The District's investment policy allows for investments rated "AA" or better, and limits the amounts the District may invest in any one issuer.
-The Foundation's policy.
+The Foundation's investment policy with investments placed with a financial institution mirrors the District's policy.

-8. Inter-fund receivables and payables
+8. Inter-fund receivables, payables, and transfers

 Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either due to/from other funds.
+The purpose of interfund transfers are to cover the payments made from the General, Special Revenue and Debt Service fund for the Debt Service and Capital Projects funds for the bond payments and the purchase of capital assets.